FirebaseExtended/firebase-queue/README.md

 ## The Queue in Firebase

 The queue relies on having a Firebase reference to coordinate workers e.g. `https://<your-firebase>.firebaseio.com/location`.
-The queue will respond to items on a `queue` subtree and optionally read specifications from a `jobs` subtree
+The queue will respond to items pushed onto the `queue` subtree and optionally read specifications from a `jobs` subtree
 ```
 location
   -> jobs